An agreement on processing personal data for enterprise customers

 7.2.1. the Provider is processing Personal Data in a territory which is subject to a current finding by the European Commission under the Data Protection Legislation that the territory provides adequate protection for the privacy rights of individuals.
 The Provider must identify in ANNEX A the territory that is subject to such an adequacy finding; or

-7.2.2. the Provider participates in a valid cross-border transfer mechanism under the Data Protection Legislation, so that the Provider (and, where appropriate, the Customer) can ensure that appropriate safeguards are in place to ensure an adequate level of protection with respect to the privacy rights of individuals as required by Article 46 of the General Data Protection Regulation ((EU) 2016/679).
+7.2.2. the Provider participates in a valid cross-border transfer mechanism under the Data Protection Legislation, so that the Provider (and, where appropriate, the Customer) can ensure that appropriate safeguards are in place to ensure an adequate level of protection with respect to the privacy rights of individuals as required by the Data Protection Act 1998 and Article 46 of the General Data Protection Regulation ((EU) 2016/679).
 The Provider must identify in ANNEX A the transfer mechanism that enables the parties to comply with these cross-border data transfer provisions and the Provider must immediately inform the Customer of any change to that status; or

 7.2.3. the transfer otherwise complies with the Data Protection Legislation for the reasons set out in ANNEX A.